UCF-Aether/aether-firmware/README.md

 To view the serial output, open a serial terminal with a baud rate of `115200`.

 For example, `picocom -b 115200 /dev/<device_name>`

+## Viewing Output
+Data collected from the Aether Node can be viewed at [aethersensor.network](https://aethersensor.network/)